home-assistant/companion.home-assistant/docs/notifications/details.md

 ## Security

-All traffic between your Home Assistant instance, the push infrastructure, and Apple, is encrypted with SSL.
+All traffic between your Home Assistant instance, the push infrastructure, and Apple/Google, is encrypted with SSL.